hajar258/WebApplication-VacationTrackingSystem/README.md

 ---

 ## Main Objectives
-1. Decrease the pressure on the Human Resources department.
+1. Decrease the workload on the Human Resources department.
 2. Empower employees to manage their own leave requests independently.

 ---